Cyber threat intelligence: Attribution

 Cyber threats involve the use of computers, storage devices, software networks and cloud-based repositories.
 Prior to, during or after a cyber attack technical information about the information and operational technology, devices, network and computers between the attacker(s) and the victim(s) can be collected, stored and analyzed.
-However, identifying the person(s) behind an attack, their motivations, or the ultimate sponsor of the attack, - termed attribution is sometimes difficult.
-Recent efforts in threat intelligence emphasize understanding adversary TTPs.
+However, identifying the person(s) behind an attack, their motivations, or the ultimate sponsor of the attack, - termed attribution is sometimes difficult, as attackers can use deceptive tactics to evade detection or mislead analysts into drawing incorrect conclusions.
+Multiple efforts in threat intelligence emphasize understanding adversary TTPs to tackle these issues.